ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 When a creature has been afflicted with a Malady, the affliction doesn't take effect until the end of the current Turn.
 If the **Test Interval** of a Malady happens at a more immediate stage of play, then the scene immediately shifts to that stage.

-At the end of the Turn, the afflcted creature must make an Endurance** Test** against the indicated **Strength** of the Malady.
+At the end of the Turn, the afflicted creature must make an Endurance** Test** against the indicated **Strength** of the Malady.
 Upon success, the creature is fine and the Strength of the Malady is reduced by 1.
 When the Strength of the Malady has been reduced to zero, the Malady is overcome.

 On a failure, the afflicted character suffers the Side Effects of the Malady equal to the margin of failure and gains any symptoms associated with it.